SonicPy/SonicPy/docs/source/imageanalysis.rst

 1. Click :guilabel:`Open` button in the upper left corner.
    Navigate to location of image file and open the file.
 The :ref:`source image <source_image>` will be displayed in the top left image panel.
-The red box delimits the relevant part of the image that will be used for finding the edges (top left panel).

    .. note::
       The relevant part of the image is automatically selected, but manual :ref:`selection adjustment <crop>` may be needed.

    .. hint::
-      Use the mouse scroll-wheel to zoom in and out of any of the images; the little "a" button in the lower left resets the zoom.
+      Use the mouse scroll-wheel to zoom in and out of any of the images; the little :guilabel:`A` button in the lower left resets the zoom.

    .. figure:: /images/i_0.png
       :alt: i/i_0